 §303.601.
 Habilitation Coordination for a Designated Resident.

-(a) A LIDDA must assign a habilitation coordinator to each designated resident to attend the initial IDT and provide habilitation coordination while the designated resident is residing in the nursing facility.
+(a) A LIDDA must assign a habilitation coordinator to each designated resident to attend the initial IDT and provide habilitation coordination while the designated resident is residing in the NF .
 A designated resident may refuse habilitation coordination.

 (b) Unless a designated resident has refused habilitation coordination, the assigned habilitation coordinator must:

-(1) assess and reassess quarterly, and as needed, the designated resident's habilitative service needs by gathering information from the designated resident and other appropriate sources, such as the LAR, family members, social workers, and service providers, to determine the designated resident's habilitative needs and the specialized services that will address those needs ;
+(1) assess and reassess quarterly, and as needed, the designated resident's habilitative service needs by gathering information from the designated resident and other appropriate sources, such as the LAR, family members, social workers, and service providers, to determine the designated resident's habilitative needs and preferences and the specialized services that will address those needs and preferences;

 (2) develop and revise, as needed, an individualized HSP in accordance with HHSC's rules and IDD PASRR Handbook, and using HHSC forms;